Tillamook Bay: Description and history

 In 1911 an Oregon Municipal corporation called the Port of Bayocean was formed by a special election to manage land at the entrance to the bay.
 During World War II, the United States Navy operated blimp patrol station near the bay at Naval Air Station Tillamook.
 The station was decommissioned in 1948.
 In 1953 the Port of Bayocean acquired the former station and began operating it as the Port of Tillamook Bay.
 A 5.5 mi (9 km) railroad spur, originally built by the Navy, connects the coastal communities along the bay to the Southern Pacific Railroad at Tillamook.
-In 2017, a touring company called Oregon Coast Railriders makes use of 6 miles of The Port of Tillamook Bay Rail Road (originally known as the Pacific Railway), where visitors peddle a multi-person cycle-transport that runs on the rails. .The bay is within easy driving distance of Portland and is one of the most popular gateways to the Oregon Coast.
+In 2003, an employee of the Port of Tillamook Bay started a heritage railroad to display the coastal beauty.
+This railroad was named the Oregon Coast Scenic Railroad which operates passenger trains on the 13 miles between Garibaldi, OR and Wheeler, OR.
+In 2017, a touring company called Oregon Coast Railriders makes use of 6 miles of The Port of Tillamook Bay Rail Road (originally known as the Pacific Railway), where visitors peddle a multi-person cycle-transport that runs on the rails.
+The bay is within easy driving distance of Portland and is one of the most popular gateways to the Oregon Coast.
 Planning and slow and steady progress are underway with The Salmonberry Trail, which intends to eventually connect four coastal towns, with passage through the Coastal Mountain Range to Banks, OR; hiking, biking, and horseriding would be possible on this route.
 The town of Tillamook is the location of the famous Tillamook Cheese Factory.

 The stone breakwater at the mouth of Tillamook Bay is only 400 meters wide.

 During heavy weather the waves off the harbor entrance can be 10 m high, making entering the harbor dangerous.
 During the July 4th weekend of 1980 Richard Dixon, the United States Coast Guard coxswain of a 44-foot Motor Lifeboat, led two daring rescues off the Tillamook Bay breakwater, for which he was awarded two Coast Guard Medals.